Ryan Crawford, Ph.D.

 Beyond preparation for academic writing, the first-year writing (FYW) classroom has become an important threshold of critical thinking, a space in which students can begin to question the power structures surrounding them, and how those structures have functioned in the making of meaning.
 Through this examination, students begin to transfer some of that power back to themselves, with increased agency in the creation of future versions of the self, and a more ethical approach to the messages they create and share with the world.

-To achieve this, however, there must be not only motivation, but intrinsic motivation.
+To cross this threshold requires not only motivation, but intrinsic motivation.
 This has guided my developing pedagogy, which focuses on intrinsic motivation, eudaimonic reward, and exploratory rather than consummatory desire.
-By early encouraging examination of self and desire in the classroom, as well as recognizing the value of student interest and curiosity, these components converge to sustain motivation as students begin researching and composing on topics which matter to them, and which will in some way further their personal and professional goals.
+By early encouraging examination of self in the classroom, as well as recognizing the value of student interest and curiosity, these components converge to sustain motivation as students begin researching and composing on topics which matter to them, and which will in some way further their personal and professional goals.

 Crawford, Ryan and Andreas Willhoff.
 “Stillness in the Composition Classroom: Insight, Incubation, Improvisation, Flow, and Meditation.”
 Journal for the Assembly of Expanded Perspectives on Learning, vol. 19, 2014, pp. 74-83.